marpit19/golang-htmx-experiment/README.md

 ## Overview

-This repository contains code samples and tests demonstrating the integration of Golang and htmx.
-The goal is to explore the potential of this combination in building responsive web apps.
+This repository contains a simple anime page made using htmx and golang.
+I was just experimenting with htmx and golang so made this repo.

 ## Setup